MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/relational-query-designer-user-interface-report-builder.md

 ---
-title: "Relational Query Designer User Interface (Report Builder) | Microsoft Docs"
+title: "Relational Query Designer User Interface (Power BI Report Builder) | Microsoft Docs"
-description: Learn to use the graphical query designer to explore the metadata, interactively build a query, and view the results for your query. ms.date: 03/14/2017 ms.service: reporting-services ms.subservice: report-data
+description: Learn to use the graphical query designer to explore the metadata, interactively build a query, and view the results for your query. ms.date: 01/27/2023 ms.service: powerbi ms.subservice: report-builder ms.reviewer: rpatkar ms.topic: conceptual

-ms.topic: conceptual
-f1_keywords:
-  - "10012"
-helpviewer_keywords:
-  - "query designers"
-  - "accessing data, query designer"
-  - "relational query designer"
-ms.assetid: cd5fa70c-5218-40d5-9ae6-02d798b5c485
 author: maggiesMSFT
 ms.author: maggies
 ---
-# Relational Query Designer User Interface (Report Builder)
+# Relational Query Designer User Interface (Power BI Report Builder)
-  Report Builder, and Report Designer in [!INCLUDE[ssBIDevStudioFull](../../includes/ssbidevstudiofull-md.md)], provide both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssSDS](../../includes/sssds-md.md)] relational databases and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssDWCurrentFull](../../includes/ssdwcurrentfull-md.md)] for a report dataset.
+  Power BI Report Builder provides both a graphical query designer and a text-based query designer to help you create a query that specifies the data to retrieve from [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssSDS](../../includes/sssds-md.md)] relational databases and [!INCLUDE[msCoName](../../includes/msconame-md.md)] [!INCLUDE[ssDWCurrentFull](../../includes/ssdwcurrentfull-md.md)] for a report dataset.
 Use the graphical query designer to explore the metadata, interactively build a query, and view the results for your query.
 Use the text-based query designer to view the query that was built by the graphical query designer or to modify a query.
 You can also import an existing query from a file or report.

 > [!NOTE]
->  In Report Builder, to specify a query for data source types Oracle, OLE DB, ODBC, and Teradata, you must use the text-based query designer.
-For more information, see [Text-based Query Designer User Interface &#40;Report Builder&#41;](../../reporting-services/report-data/text-based-query-designer-user-interface-report-builder.md).
+>  In Power BI Report Builder, to specify a query for data source types Oracle, OLE DB, ODBC, and Teradata, you must use the text-based query designer.
+For more information, see [Text-based Query Designer User Interface &#40;Report Builder&#41;](/sql/reporting-services/report-data/text-based-query-designer-user-interface-report-builder).

 > [!IMPORTANT]
 >  Users access data sources when they create and run queries.
 You should grant minimal permissions on the data sources, such as read-only permissions.